WA reacts to Jan. 6 hearing: Dems laud committee, GOP challengers push false conspiracy theories

 Culp lost the 2020 election by about 545,000 votes, subsequently sued the secretary of state alleging fraud, then withdrew his lawsuit after his attorney faced potential legal sanctions for making meritless claims in court.

 Herrera Beutler and Newhouse both drew Trump’s wrath and multiple Republican challengers after they voted for impeachment in the wake of the Jan.
-6 attack.
+6 attack, two of only 10 House Republicans to join Democrats in the vote.

+Herrera Beutler and Newhouse did not issue any public statements and did immediately respond to requests for comment on the Jan.
+6 panel’s hearing.

+Cathy McMorris Rodgers, R-Spokane, who was the only member of the state delegation to vote against impeaching Trump over the Capitol attack, also did not immediately respond to a request for comment.

 This story will be updated.